Section 6.4 Dirac delta and impulse response

 Subsection 6.4.4 Three-point beam bending

-Let us give another quite different example where delta functions turn up.
-In this case representing point loads on a steel beam.
-Suppose we have a beam of length \(L\text{,}\) resting on two simple supports at the ends.
+Let us give another quite different example where the delta function turns up: Representing point loads on a steel beam.
+Consider a beam of length \(L\text{,}\) resting on two simple supports at the ends.
 Let \(x\) denote the position on the beam, and let \(y(x)\) denote the deflection of the beam in the vertical direction.
-The deflection \(y(x)\) satisfies the Euler–Bernoulli equation 3 ,
+The deflection \(y(x)\) satisfies the Euler–Bernoulli equation

-where \(E\) and \(I\) are constants 4 and \(F(x)\) is the force applied per unit length at position \(x\text{.}\) The situation we are interested in is when the force is applied at a single point as in Figure 6.4.
+and \(F(x)\) is the force applied per unit length at position \(x\text{.}\) The situation we are interested in is when the force is applied at a single point as in Figure 6.4.

-where \(x=a\) is the point where the mass is applied. \(F\) is the force applied and the minus sign indicates that the force is downward, that is, in the negative \(y\) direction.
+where \(x=a\) is the point where the mass is applied.
+The constant \(F\) is the force applied and the minus sign indicates that the force is downward, that is, in the negative \(y\) direction.
 The end points of the beam satisfy the conditions,

 See Section 5.2 for further information about endpoint conditions applied to beams.